 Store in an airtight container in the fridge for up to 1 week, if making ahead they can be frozen.

-It's nice to make a mix of chocolate coated and plain marshmallow shapes, I've also made a variety of white and pink colours this Easter (Pink Marshmallows).
-The shapes that aren't chocolate coated will need to be coated in a little arrowroot flour to keep them dry.
+It's nice to make a mix of chocolate-coated and plain marshmallow shapes, I've also made a variety of white and pink colours this Easter (Pink Marshmallows recipe).
+The shapes that aren't chocolate-coated will need to be coated in a little arrowroot flour to keep them dry.

 I feel it's much better for our health if we filter our water.
 Our tap water contains disinfectants, chlorine and chloramine.
 Also floride is add which I believe is toxin to our bodies.

 Maple syrup is an earthy, sweet tasting amber liquid that is produced by boiling down the sap of maple trees.
 Use organic 100% maple syrup which is a natural food sweetener, not a flavoured maple syrup.
 Pure maple syrup contains a decent amount of some minerals, especially manganese and zinc, some traces of potassium and calcium but it does contain a whole bunch of sugar.
 I try to reduced the amount of sweetness in each recipe to the lowest possible without compromising taste.
 Feel free to adjust to your liking.
 I use maple syrup in place of raw honey when I don't want the strong honey flavour coming through in a recipe.
 I have paleo cookies and desserts in my cookbook made from whole food ingredients with natural sugars but please don’t overindulge.
 Use as a treat only for special occasions.

 Use unrefined or raw honey.
 It is the most common natural sweetener in my recipes.
 It's best to buy local unprocessed honey as it has wonderful health benefits and can help with allergies.
 Generally honey sold in supermarkets has been processed.
 Honey possesses antiseptic and antibacterial properties.